Evident-Industrial/NDE_Open_File_Format/site/docs/examples/code-samples/writing-fmc-ascans.md

 # Writing FMC A-Scans

-Let's follow this simple procedure for writing elementary A-Scans from an FMC acquisition to a .NDE file:
+To learn how to write elementary A-scans from an FMC acquisition to an .nde file, follow this simple procedure:

 - [x] JSON formatted [**Properties**](../../json-metadata/properties/index.md) dataset:
     - Create the dataset according to the **Properties** [data model](../../json-metadata/properties/data-model.md)